Temple Todaiji

 Do you need a car in Nara?

-No: the heart of the sights is walked from Kintetsu station, and the train or bus serves Nishinokyo, Ikaruga and the Heijo Palace.
-Kyoto and Osaka are three quarters of an hour away by train; a car adds nothing and complicates parking.
+No, and it complicates everything.
+The park, the temples and Naramachi are walked from Kintetsu station, and the train serves Nishinokyo, Ikaruga and the Heijo Palace.
+Kyoto and Osaka are three quarters of an hour away, and parking in town is expensive and scarce.

 How much does a hotel night cost in Nara?